Witiko/doctoral-thesis/main.md

 | Catastrophic, src | en→zh   |  0.16  | *0.27  (SCM-dec)*          |
 %
-: [Accuracies of our ensemble and the best individual techniques % on 20 machine translation evaluation tasks]%
-  {The accuracies of the our ensemble (RegEMT) and the best individual techniques % on 20 machine translation evaluation tasks. [@stefanik2021regressive] % Language pairs marked with an × were evaluated cross-lingually. % [@stefanik2021regressive, Section 3.4]}%
+: [Accuracies of our ensemble and the best individual techniques % on twenty machine translation evaluation tasks]% {The accuracies of the our ensemble (RegEMT) and the best individual techniques % on twenty machine translation evaluation tasks. [@stefanik2021regressive] % Language pairs marked with an × were evaluated cross-lingually. % [@stefanik2021regressive, Section 3.4]}%
   \label{tab:regemt}